 School Committee: A school committee or board of trustees of a school district or agricultural school or a board of trustees of an educational collaborative.

+Sheltered English Immersion (SEI): Shall have the meaning set forth in M.G.L. c.
+71A, § 2.

 Technical Communication and Literacy Skills Test: The test of communication and literacy skills required pursuant to 603 CMR 4.07, 4.08 (6) and 4.09 and approved by the Board.

 Vocational Technical Educator: A person employed in a school or school district under a Vocational Technical Educator license issued pursuant to 603 CMR 4.00.